-Smarter ways to train are always being sort and with power athletes, a popular form of training is so-called 'complex training' where the athlete performs a heavy resistance in a strength-oriented set followed by a dynamic or power-oriented set.
+Smarter ways to train are always being sort.
+With power athletes, a popular form of training is so-called 'complex training' where the athlete performs a heavy resistance in a strength-oriented set followed by a dynamic or power-oriented set.
 In a bench press / explosive bench press throws in a Smith machine-based study sixteen rugby players familiar with complex training showed a 4.5% increase in power output in the second power training set against normal strength-based work only.

 A variation currently being proposed on the complex training method is a 'contrast training' method.
 Based on half squats and jump squats as the strength and power activities respectively groups underwent various combinations of setting.
 Complex training of three sets of half squats followed by 3 sets of jump squats did not produce the same level of power output as in the contrast set.
 However, this was only the case for strong athletes.

 Continuing on strength training programs a recent paper concluded that a combination of high and low-intensity work for 4 weeks after an initial 6-week hypertrophic phase of leg press work yielded a greater strength gain than continuing with the hypertrophic workout.
 The results suggest that a combination of high- and low-intensity regimens is effective for optimizing the strength adaptation of muscle in a periodised training program.
 On the subject of strength development, a study looking at vertical jump performance showed that at either sub-maximal or maximal effort the torque power contribution to jump height from ankle and knee joint muscles was unchanged whereas at maximal jump height the contribution from hip extensors was elevated significantly.
 This could offer a modality for specific training regimens for different muscle groups.